aoloe/php-senape/README.md

   - [x] make sure that json the file is locked (for read/write) between read and write
     - only block user that want to read for writing
     - http://stackoverflow.com/questions/2450850/read-and-write-to-a-file-while-keeping-lock
-  - [ ] setting for the filesystem access rights to the generated files
+  - [ ] configuration for the filesystem access rights to the generated files
   - [x] store the comments as json
   - [ ] store the comments as mysql
   - [ ] create permalinks for the comments